Jeffrey's Murderer- I'm a killer. Am I a lesbian too?

 I was the first to claim a table in the commuter lounge the next day.
 It wasn't as crowded as the day before, so I didn't anticipate company.
 I plugged in my ear buds, turned up the volume, and started reading.

-Five minutes later, April startled me when she tapped me on the shoulder.
+Five minutes later, Emily startled me when she tapped me on the shoulder.

 "Ah!"
 I yelped, jumping a mile.